Cylinder head resurfacing, is a very common process today, especially with all the leaking head gaskets.

-To make matters worse many different material combinations like aluminum; cast iron; and steel all require their own specific surface finish.
+But, to make matters worse, many different material combinations like aluminum; cast iron, and steel, all require their own specific surface finish.

 - Cylinder heads may need to be resurfaced; to restore flatness or to just improve the current surface finish.

 - A cylinder head may need to be resurfaced; after welds or other repairs have been made; or milled to increase the compression ratio.

 - The angle changed slightly to better align with an aftermarket intake manifold.

 So, whatever the reason is for cylinder head resurfacing, you want to do it quickly, efficiently and correctly.
 Mistakes here can be very expensive, because once metal has been removed there is no putting it back.

 To seal properly, a head gasket requires a surface finish, that is within a recommended range.